Archived Blog Entry

 “If my people who are called by my name will humble themselves, pray, seek my face, and turn from their wicked ways, then … I will forgive their sins and heal their land….
 But if you turn aside and forsake my statues and my commandments that I have set before you, and go and serve other gods and worship them, then I will pluck you up from the land that I have given you…”(2 Chron.
 7:14, 19-20a).

-God apparently does not know what Solomon and the people of Israel will do when presented with these options.
-This passage loses significance if God already knows all future choices.
+God apparently does not know what Solomon and the people of Israel will do.
+This passage loses significance if God knows all future choices.

 Admittedly, some biblical passages – and critics of Open theology claim a majority – state or imply that God does know what will occur in the future.[iv]
 A classic example is Isaiah 46:9-10: “I am God … declaring the end from the beginning and from ancient times things not yet done.”
 This verse sounds as if God sees all of time in an instant and therefore knows past and future events simultaneously.
 Jesus’ prediction that before the cock crows twice Peter will deny him three times suggests that Jesus knows the future.